alexturek/alexturek.github.io/drafts/me-or-you-problem.md

 Even if they start a conflict, de-escalation and mitigation are my responsibility more than theirs.

 This doesn't just affect the "ok what do I do about it" part of dealing with a conflict, but also the "whose problem is this?" question.

+# Answering the question: me or them?

+There are too many permutations of conflicts to give some sort of one-size-fits-all flowchart.
+Instead, you’ll need to have multiple different strategies to exercise, that can help you have confidence in one answer or the other.